Home

 Matthew 20:28

-Here we can see that it is clear that the Greek word [anti], which is here translated "for," has the primary meaning of 'instead of' or 'in place of.'
-If we would try and substitute the word anti or against in the verse above, it would make absolutely no sense.
+It is clear that the Greek word that is translated "for" [anti] has the primary meaning of 'instead of' or 'in place of.'
+If we would try and substitute the Greek word "anti" or "against" in the verse above, it would make absolutely no sense.
 Because Christ did not give His life "opposed to" or anti-many, but He gave it as a substitute (1st Peter 2:24, 1st Peter 3:18, 2nd Corinthians 5:21) for many.
 He gave His life 'in place of' many.
-He is the scapegoat for us.
-So letting the scripture be its own dictionary and interpreter, we get a much better understanding of how God applies this word.
-The spirit of Antichrist is the spirit of the substitute Christ, the false Christ.
-Again:
+In other words, He is the scapegoat for us.
+So letting scripture be its own dictionary and interpreter, we get a much better understanding that this word means a substitute (instead of) as God applies it in this instance.
+The spirit of Anti-christ is the spirit of the substitute-Christ, the false Christ.
+Again we read in Luke:

 Luke 11:11

+The word translated "for" is the Greek word [anti].
 Once again, if we try and substitute the contemporary understanding of the word 'anti' there, it would make no sense.
-If we read it, 'if he ask for a fish, will he anti a fish give him a serpent,' we have confusion.
-So the translators rightly translates the word 'for,' meaning, instead of a fish will he give him a serpent.
+If we read it 'if he ask for a fish, will he anti a fish give him a serpent,' we have confusion.
+So the translators rightly translates the word for, meaning "instead of" a fish will give him a serpent.
 The word is denoting a substitution of one for another.
 Likewise, as we read of Esau's sins in the book of Hebrews, God declares:

 Hebrews 12:16

 Here we again see the word [anti ] translated 'for,' meaning, "in place of" one morsel of meat, he sold his birthright.
 How would that read as, "Esau, who anti or opposed to one morsel of meat, he sold his birthright?"
 Again, it makes no sense.
-He sold his birthright 'in place of,' or 'in substitution for' one morsel of meat.
+He substituted his birthright for one morsel of meat.

 1st Corinthians 11:15